RxnCaption: Reformulating Reaction Diagram Parsing as Visual Prompt Guided Captioning

 \subsubsection{BROS vs BIVP}

 As shown in Table~\ref{tab:model_performance}, the BIVP strategy demonstrated a comprehensive advantage over the BROS strategy.
 BIVP consistently outperformed BROS across all general LVLMs.
-Among the specialized models, our RxnCaption-VL also significantly outperformed RxnScribe and RxnIm, which used the BROS strategy.
 We further compared the training of RxnCaption-VL using both BROS and BIVP strategies on the same training data.
-The results showed that the BIVP strategy achieved improvements of 9.3 and 4.6 percentage points in F1 score for the SoftMatch on the two test sets compared to the BROS strategy.
+The results showed that on the \texttt{RxnScribe-test} set, the BIVP strategy improved the Hybrid-F1 by \textbf{3.0} percentage points and the Soft-F1 by a remarkable \textbf{10.0} percentage points compared to BROS.
 These results convincingly demonstrate the effectiveness of our proposed BIVP strategy for the RxnDP task.